Skip to Content

 ● Change the pump oil

-If the oil in your pump is looking nasty or dirty, it needs to be replaced.
+If your pump’s oil looks nasty or dirty, it needs to be replaced.

 • Step 1: Turn the machine off.
 Remove the mains cable if applicable.

 • Step 2: Make sure the oil is cooled.
-If you just used your machine, you have to give the oil some time to cool down.
+If you just used your machine, you must give the oil some time to cool down.

 • Step 3: Put the machine on a flat surface.